 Students interested in the Entrepreneurship Minor should meet with an Entrepreneurship Minor Peer Advisor to discuss minor requirements and gain valuable student perspectives and advice.
 Students can schedule advising appointments with Peer Advisors during the Fall and Winter terms.

-Velyn is a South East Asian born and raised in Malaysia until having to further her studies in the US.
-Coming from across the world, Velyn is a junior double majoring in Computer Science and Cognitive Science and minoring in entrepreneurship.
-She is very interested in utilizing skills acquired from both her majors and minor to pursue a career in web development, UI/UX, or graphic design.
-Her favorite class so far is PSYCH/ALA 223 because the class gave her the opportunity to meet and team up with highly-motivated and creative peers to work on a very successful project.
-Aside from school, you are able to catch Velyn in practice with the Michigan Women Ultimate Frisbee team, creating graphic designs for Girl Up Michigan, organizing events for Tau Epsilon Kappa, or hanging out with the Malaysian Students Association!
+Velyn is a South East Asian born and raised in Malaysia until having to further her studies in the United States.
+Coming from across the world, Velyn is a senior double majoring in Computer Science and Cognitive Science with a minor in entrepreneurship.
+She is very interested in utilizing skills acquired from her majors and minor to pursue a career in web development, UI/UX, and graphic design.
+Her favorite class so far is TO448/ARTDES416 (Integrated Product Development) because the class gave her the opportunity to meet and team up with highly motivated and creative peers coming from different schools to work on a very successful project.
+Velyn's team won the Sarah S. Murphy award for the IPD Trade Show in Winter 2023.
+Ask her questions about the class!
+Aside from school, you are able to catch Velyn in practice with the Michigan Women Ultimate Frisbee team, organizing events for Tau Epsilon Kappa, or hanging out with the Malaysian Students Association!

 In order to declare the minor students must meet with a staff advisor for the Entrepreneurship Minor.
 Furthermore, students can discuss petitioning, course mapping and/or longer term professional aspirations associated with the Entrepreneurship Minor.
 Advising is available year round.
 Please schedule an advising appointment here.